|Biology of Immune Regulations - INSERM E 352|

 |Director : LECLERC Claude (email@example.com)|

-We have developed a new approach in which CD8+ epitopes are chemically linked to CyaA.
-We showed that high CTL responses were induced in mice immunized with CyaA bearing CD8+ epitopes from ovalbumin and LCMV.
-In addition, we demonstrated that a CD8+ T cell epitope from ovalbumin chemically coupled to CyaA is presented to CD8+ T cells by a mechanism requiring proteasome processing, the transporters associated with antigen presentation (TAP/2 molecules) and neosynthesis of MHC class I molecules.
+We have also developed a new approach in which CD8+ T cell epitopes are chemically linked to CyaA.
+We showed that high CTL responses were induced in mice immunized with CyaA bearing CD8+ T cell epitopes from ovalbumin and LCMV.
+In addition, we demonstrated that a CD8+ T cell epitope chemically coupled to CyaA is presented to specific T cells by a mechanism requiring proteasome processing, the transporters associated with antigen presentation (TAP molecules) and neosynthesis of MHC class I molecules.
 The expected advantage of this novel strategy is its versatility as we can easily couple any defined epitope to CyaA.

-B. Induction of CTL responses by viral pseudo-particles and mechanism of MHC I presentation (G. Morón and F. Boisgérault in collaboration with P. Rueda, Madrid)
+B. Induction of CTL responses by viral pseudo-particles and mechanism of MHC I presentation (G. Morón and D. Briard in collaboration with P. Rueda, Madrid)

 1. Mechanisms of delivery of exogenous viral pseudo-particles into the MHC Class I pathway (G. Morón)

-Chimeric porcine parvovirus virus-like particles (PPV-VLPs), prepared by self-assembly of the VP2 capsid protein of this virus and carrying heterologous epitopes at its N terminus is an efficient antigen delivery system and elicit strong CD4+ and CD8+ T cells responses specific for the foreign epitopes in the absence of adjuvant.
+Chimeric porcine parvovirus virus-like particles (PPV-VLPs), prepared by self-assembly of the VP2 capsid protein of this virus and carrying heterologous epitopes at its N terminus is an efficient antigen delivery system that elicits strong CD4+ and CD8+ T cells responses specific for the foreign epitopes in the absence of adjuvant.
 As usually exogenous antigens can not enter into the MHC Class I pathway, PPV-VLPs represent a very interesting antigen carrier to trigger CTL response.
 Dendritic cells (DC) capture these particles very efficiently in vivo and are the only cells capable to present PPV-VLPs to specific CD8+ hybridoma.
-Both CD8a - and CD8a + DCs process PPV-VLPs, though they have different kinetics and T cell requirements.
-DC stimulation by PPV-VLPs induces acquisition of CD8a and CD205 and loss of CD4 molecules in CD8a - DCs as well as expression of co-stimulatory molecules on both DC subsets.
+Both CD8α - and CD8α + DC process PPV-VLPs.
+DC stimulation by PPV-VLPs induces the expression of CD8α and CD205 and of co-stimulatory molecules on both DC subsets but the loss of CD4 molecules in CD8α - DC.
+Furthermore, DC from mice injected with PPV-VLPs are capable to secreting IL12p70 and IFNγ.
+After in vivo capture, PPV-VLPs are found in late endosomes.
 MHC Class I presentation of PPV-VLPs requires intracellular processing, following a non classical pathway involving macropinocytosis, vacuolar acidification and lysosomal proteases, but also processing by the proteasome complex and translocation of epitopes from the cytosol to the endoplasmic reticulum using TAP molecules.

 C. Analysis of CTL and Th responses induced by dendritic cell subpopulations (G. Dadaglio and G. Schlecht)

-D. Ontogeny of neonatal dendritic cells (CM.
+D. Ontogeny and functions of neonatal dendritic cells (CM.
 Sun and R. Lo-Man)

-Generation of Th1-biased T-cell responses to mycobacterial immunogens is primordial in protection against infection with Mycobacterium tuberculosis, the ethiologic agent of tuberculosis.
-We evaluate the potential of the recombinant CyaA, bearing mycobacterial antigens, to induce T-cell responses and to control infection with M. tuberculosis.
+Induction of Th1 responses to mycobacterial antigens is essential in protection against infection with Mycobacterium tuberculosis, the ethiologic agent of tuberculosis.
+We study the capacity of the recombinant CyaA, bearing mycobacterial antigens, as sub-unit vaccine, to induce T-cell responses and to confer protection against infection with M. tuberculosis.
+The antigens inserted into CyaA for this investigation are proteins known for their strong immunogenicity in both mice and human or a protein we identified as a potent immunogen for CD4+ or CD8+ T-cell subsets in mice.

 F. Elaboration of a fully synthetic immunogen bearing a carbohydrate tumor marker for immunotherapy (R. Lo-Man and E. Dériaud in collaboration with S. Bay and S. Vichier-Guerre from Unité de Chimie Organique)

 We have developed multiple antigenic glycopeptides (MAG) based on a lysine core extended with peptidic arms displaying a carbohydrate tumor antigen (Tn antigen).
 The resulting dendrimeric MAGs were able to induce anti-Tn IgG antibodies in a T cell dependent manner that recognized murine as well as human tumor cell lines that express Tn.
 In mice, therapeutic vaccination using these MAG provided a 70% survival rate of tumor-bearing mice.
 Together, these results demonstrate that the MAG represents a safe and highly efficient system to induce anti-carbohydrate antibodies and is a potent alternative strategy to the traditional carbohydrate-protein conjugates, which are developed for vaccine and therapeutic purposes.
-We recently developed new MAGs potentially active in humans and we are currently testing these molecules in non-human primates.
+We recently developed new MAGs potentially active in humans and the immunogenicity of these molecules has been demonstrated in non-human primates.

 Keywords: Vaccines, CTL, dendritic cells, cancer, T cells, immunotherapy